Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Global analysis of reactively-coupled Mott memristors: 2D relaxation oscillator

 \subsection{Nullclines and direction field}

 The local analysis techniques we have discussed so far require a foreknowledge of the fixed points for a 2D nonlinear system.
 Global analyses, such as nullclines in the phase space of state variables, can be used to analyze a nonlinear system of ODEs and locate its fixed points.
 For a 2D or planar system, the $x$- (or $y$-) nullcline is defined as the set of points in the phase plane of $(x,y)$ where the time derivative of $x$ (or $y$) vanishes.
 Therefore the vector field is vertical on the $x$-nullcline and horizontal on the $y$-nullcline.
-Together, they partition $\mathbb{R}^2$ into different open regions depending on the sign of their time derivatives.
+Together, they partition $\mathbb{R}^2$ into different open regions differing on the sign of their time derivatives.
 One can then determine the direction of vector field in each region.
 The intersections of the $x$- and $y$-nullclines yield the fixed points.
-In the 2D phase plane, plotting the $x$- and $y$-nullclines together with the direction field (the scaled version of vector field) reveals fixed points and offer clues about their dynamical classification as well as orbits of solutions.
+A direction field (also called a slope field) is the scaled version of a vector field, with all the vector lengths normalized to unity.
+In the 2D phase plane, plotting the $x$- and $y$-nullclines together with the direction field reveals fixed points and offer clues about their dynamical classification as well as orbits of solutions.

 For the case of a 2D Mott memristor PA oscillator, the $x$-nullcline $(x_0,v_0)$ is the locus of points where the time derivative of the state variable $x$ for the memristor $M$ vanishes

 which can be rewritten as